c0deritter/knight-orm/README.md

 #### read()

-Reading works exactly like ISUD `select()` but you will use your domain objects instead of row objects and the result consists also be domain objects instead of rows.
+Reading works exactly like `select()` but you will use your domain objects instead of row objects and the result consists also be domain objects instead of rows.

 ```typescript
 import { read } from 'knight-orm'